runaqlib/cronicawan-wax/pages/about.md

 ---
 layout: page
-title: About Cronicawan
+title: Cronicawan's Context
-permalink: /about/
+permalink: /about-cronicawan/
 ---
 ## About the Revolutionary Government of Armed Forces